 The Leatherseller’s Company offers educational grants to individuals and charitable grants to organisations.
-Educational grants of up to £4000 per annum are given to exceptional students of full-time degrees at a UK university, who are in financial need.
-Priority is given to students in the Greater London area, students of subjects connected with the leather trade, or students with an intention to take Holy Orders.
+Educational grants of up to £5000 per year are given to exceptional students of full-time degrees at a UK university, who are in financial need.
+Priority is given to students in the Greater London area.
 Charitable grants are awarded to UK registered charities or educational organisations, and priority is again given to Greater London and to relevance to the leather trade.

 Individuals who are vegetarian or vegan and under the age of 26 can apply for a grant of around £500 towards their education.

-The Wellcome Trust invests around £600 million pounds a year, aiming to fund the brightest minds in biomedical research and the medical humanities, to improve human and animal health.
-Their funding is directed towards research, application of research and medicine in culture.
+Wellcome invests around £600 million pounds a year, aiming to fund the brightest minds in biomedical research and the medical humanities, to improve human and animal health.
+Funding is directed towards research, application of research, and medicine in culture.